zhaohuabing/hugo-theme-cleanwhite/README.md

 ![screenshot](https://raw.githubusercontent.com/zhaohuabing/hugo-theme-cleanwhite/master/images/rewards.png)

 ## Quick Start

-Go to the directory where you have your Hugo site and run:
+The simplest way is to start with the example site coming with this theme, then you can play around and add your own stuff.

 ```
+$ mkdir test
+$ cd test
 $ mkdir themes
 $ cd themes
 $ git clone https://github.com/zhaohuabing/hugo-theme-cleanwhite.git
+$ cp -r hugo-theme-cleanwhite/exampleSite/** ../
+$ cd ..
+$ hugo serve
 ```

 If your site is already a git project, you may want to choose to add the cleanwhite theme as a submodule to avoid messing up your existing git repository.